keith-turner/ecoji/README.md

 Ecoji encodes data using 1024 [emojis][emoji].
 This repository contains the canonical implementation of the [Ecoji standard](docs/encoding.md) written in [Go](https://go.dev).
 Version 2 of the Ecoji standard was released in 2022 with an improved set of emojis.
+Ecoji version 2 produces output that is much more interesting and visually stimulating than what version 1 produced.

 Visit [ecoji.io](https://ecoji.io) to try Ecoji in your browser.